Afif13/CSS-Tip/content/star-rating/index.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-We can update the code slightly to get a variation that works with half-stars.
+We can update the code slightly to get a variation that works with half stars.

 ```html
 <input type="range" min=".5" step=".5" max="5">